santa1993/spatial_services/README.md

 ## Remark

-give a distance around 40.000 meter, cause data in Tübingen region is limited
+* give a distance around 90.000 meter, cause data in Tübingen region is limited
+* and set current path of database

 ## Authors